Introduction

 (ACELA 1548) (ACELT1628) (ACELT1630) (ACELY1735)

-Activity eight: Structure and meaning in context: more detailed ways of reading visuals
+Activity 8: Structure and meaning in context – more detailed ways of reading visuals

-Reading images (Visual Literacy) has its own technical language, known as visual grammar.
+Reading images has its own technical language, known as visual grammar.
 The key elements of this system are:

 Have students conduct a visual text analysis by applying these to the cover image of The Legend of the Golden Snail (or any other Graeme Base picture).
-For internal class use only (respecting the author’s intellectual property rights and copyright rules), photographs of the images can be imported into a slide show and the analysis applied in text boxes.
+Use sticky notes to annotate class copies of the texts, OR access the covers from the publishers’ websites and print or insert them into a shared document.

 Scootle resources (you will need to create your own account to use this resource fully) on visual literacy linked to the Australian Curriculum could also be useful teaching devices for this task.